moiph/ub3r-b0t-docs/articles/intro.md

 Everything you want and don't want to know about UB3R-B0T

+> [!WARNING]
+> This bot is a bit of an asshat.
+A loveable asshat, but nonetheless he's often sassy and rude.
+Anytime I've tried to improve his personality he just spits capacitors in my face.

 ## The Commands

 There are quite a few commands.
 Some are legitimately useful (like reminders).
 Some are useless (like the votekick command).
 Some are fun (like the beer command).